WordPress/gutenberg/docs/contributors/document.md

 An automated job publishes the docs every 15 minutes to the [Block Editor Handbook site](https://developer.wordpress.org/block-editor/).

 See [the Git Workflow](/docs/contributors/git-workflow.md) documentation for how to use git to deploy changes using pull requests.
+Additionally, see the [video walk-through](https://wordpress.tv/2020/09/02/marcus-kazmierczak-contribute-developer-documentation-to-gutenberg/) and the accompanying [slides for contributing documentation to Gutenberg](https://mkaz.blog/wordpress/contribute-documentation-to-gutenberg/).

 ### Update a Document